 I have gone back to the Philippines for short vacations over the years.
 Of course, vacations always excited me, but this time, I was coming back for several reunions.
 The grand family reunion, the college and high school reunions.
-Like going back in time, to recapture old memories with friends.
+Like going back in time, to recapture old memories with family and friends.

 And through my college friend Althea who’s now the Chief Nurse in the military hospital where I was once a student, I have also been slated to speak at an Emergency Preparedness symposium.
 Just a few months ago, I reconnected with Althea through Face book.
 The miracle of social media.
 Reach out and touch someone.